tomduck/pandoc-theoremnos/README.md

 Pandoc-theoremnos may be customized by setting variables in the [metadata block] or on the command line (using `-M KEY=VAL`).
 The following variables are supported:

   * `theoremnos-names` - This is mandatory and specifies the list of theorem-like environments.
-Every list entry is a map with two entries:
+Every list entry is a map with up to three
+    entries:
     `id` specifies the type identifier (e.g. thm) whereas `name` sets the printed name that will be put in front of the number (e.g. Theorem).
+    An optional entry `style` allows customizing the theorem style if using tcolorbox for tex output (see theoremnos-tex-backend).

   * `theoremnos-warning-level` or `xnos-warning-level` - Set to `0` for
     no warnings, `1` for critical warnings, or `2` (default) for